leohermet1/FBA_Clustering/README.md

 ## Description
 Unveiling mechanisms underlying mortality in Shock Induced Endotheliopathy.

-This package compute and display the clusters that can be found between multiple patients matrices obtained by FBA (reaction-solution matrices).
+This pipeline compute and display the clusters that can be found between multiple patients matrices obtained by FBA (reaction-solution matrices).

-## Version
-1.0.0

 ## Installation
 Before trying to run this software